-Special condition 6 of consent 1123-3 limits the concentration of unionised-ammonia to not exceed 0.006 g/m3 when measured at the downstream monitoring location on the Kapuni Stream except under specific circumstances, and. in any case the discharge shall not cause the concentration of un-ionised ammonia to exceed 0.025 g/m3 in the Kapuni Stream at this point.
-This limit is set for the protection of aquatic species.
+Special condition 6 of consent 1123-3 limits the concentration of unionised-ammonia to not exceed 0.006 g/m3 when measured at the downstream monitoring location on the Kapuni Stream except under specific circumstances.
+On all occasions, the discharge shall not cause the concentration of un-ionised ammonia to exceed 0.025 g/m3 in the Kapuni Stream at this point.
+This limit was set for the protection of aquatic species.

 Results provided by the Company show that compliance was achieved throughout the monitoring period.
-In 2019-2020, unionised ammonia was recorded above the Company limit of detection (0.00 g/m^3) once on the 11th December 2019 at 0.01 g/m3.
+In 2020-2021, unionised ammonia was recorded above the Company limit of detection (>0.001g/m3) on the 29 March 2021 with a concentration of 0.005 g/m3.
+This was within the consent limit.

-The inter-laboratory comparison sample collected by the Council (which is assessed to a lower concentration than the periodic batch testing undertaken by the Company) indicated a value of 0.0007 g/m3 for NH_3 at the lower monitoring location of KPN000293 (21st February 2020).
-This was also confirmed by the Company laboratory during the inter-laboratory comparison, with a result below the limit of detection (LOD).
+Both inter-laboratory comparison samples collected by the Council (which is assessed to a lower concentration than the periodic batch testing undertaken by the Company) indicated values of 0.0024 g/m3 (September 2020) and 0.0001 g/m3 (May 2021) for NH3 at the downstream monitoring location of KPN000293.
+This was also confirmed by the KGTP laboratory during the inter-laboratory comparisons, with both results below the limit of detection.